“Oh, relax.”

 For too long, we've brushed off the opinions of Native Americans who don't like their names and images appropriated for nicknames.
 We've dismissed the prevalence of the racism and economic disparity that prompted the NFL protests.
 We've minimized the bigotry and hatefulness athletes of color experience everyday, including at their work places.

 It might not be your reality, these episodes of discrimination and hate.
-But to insist it is not reality is the height of arrogance and, quite frankly, ignorance.
+But to insist it is not a reality is the height of arrogance and, quite frankly, ignorance.

 Follow USA TODAY Sports columnist Nancy Armour on Twitter @nrarmour.